- Documents for International Students

 When you return to Canada, your documents will be examined by a Canada Border Services Agency (CBSA) officer.
 You can expect questions about the purpose of your entry to Canada.
 Stay calm and answer truthfully.

+The US Visa Wizard can help you determine which type of visa or authorization is right for you and the purpose of your visit to the United States.
 You will need to undergo an in-person visa interview at a U.S. Embassy or Consulate.
-You must book a visa interview appointment online.:
+You must book a visa interview appointment online.

-If you apply for a study permit extension and your old permit expires while you are waiting for the decision, you have implied status as a student if you remain in Canada.
-You lose this implied status when you leave.
+If you apply for a study permit extension and your old permit expires while you are waiting for the decision, you have maintained status as a student as long as you remain in Canada.
+You lose this status when you leave.

 You may wish to delay your travel if possible.
-If you cannot, when you return to Canada, a CBSA officer will make a decision about whether to re-admit you or not.
-Read about some of the possible decisions in this situation.
+If you cannot, you may be able to return to Canada if you have a valid visa or eTA.
+A CBSA officer will make a decision about whether to re-admit you or not.
+Read about the possible decisions in this situation.

 Your family or friends may need a Temporary Resident Visa (TRV) to travel to Canada to visit you.
-You can write an invitation letter for them to use as one of the supporting documents for their visa application.
+You can write an invitation letter for them to use as one of the supporting documents for their visa application, to explain the purpose of their visit to Canada.
 You can write one letter for both of your parents and for any young children who will travel with them.